 Mr. Bizar advises clients throughout the United States and around the globe on complex business disputes and litigates high-profile trial and appellate matters in federal and state courts and before arbitral tribunals.
-He has appeared in courts across the United States handling a wide variety of litigation matters, including the trial and evidentiary hearing defense of multidistrict antitrust class actions, “bet-the-company” lawsuits, and contract and tort disputes arising from clients' commercial activities.
-As lead trial counsel, Mr. Bizar recently obtained a defense verdict following a six week Federal jury trial of an antitrust class action that exonerated his client of the charges it had participated in a conspiracy to reduce the domestic supply and raise the price of shell eggs.
-Mr. Bizar also has significant appellate experience and has secured wins in the areas of class certification, antitrust, securities fraud pleading standards, full faith and credit/res judicata and forum non conveniens.
-Mr. Bizar has handled international arbitrations through to award under the procedural rules of leading arbitral institutions, including the AAA-ICDR and ICC.
-He also represents clients in connection with government antitrust and securities fraud investigations, including criminal investigations, and in enforcement and other proceedings before agencies and self-regulatory organizations.
+He has appeared in federal and state courts across the United States handling the trial and evidentiary hearing defense of multidistrict antitrust class actions, “bet-the-company” lawsuits, and contract and business tort disputes arising from clients' commercial activities.
+As lead trial counsel, Mr. Bizar recently obtained a defense verdict following a six week federal jury trial of an antitrust class action that exonerated his client of the charges it had participated in a conspiracy to reduce the domestic supply and raise the price of shell eggs.
+In another significant win, Mr. Bizar secured a comprehensive jury verdict in favor of his client, a leading vendor finance company, in a Pennsylvania state court case arising from a former executive’s misappropriation of trade secrets and violation of contractual obligations related to his separation.
+Mr. Bizar has spent nearly fifty days on trial before federal and state court juries during 2018.
+Mr. Bizar has substantial appellate experience and has secured wins in the areas of class certification, antitrust, securities fraud pleading standards, full faith and credit/res judicata and forum non conveniens.
+He has handled international arbitrations through to award under the procedural rules of leading arbitral institutions, including the AAA-ICDR and ICC.
+Mr. Bizar also represents clients in connection with government antitrust and securities fraud investigations, including criminal investigations, and in enforcement and other proceedings before agencies and self-regulatory organizations.

 Noted as “one of the go-to lawyers for antitrust defense,” Mr. Bizar is consistently ranked for antitrust (Band 1) and general commercial litigation (Band 1) by Chambers and Partners USA, where he has been described as “an aggressive and fearless litigator” with a “great killer instinct” and “strong trial skills.”
-In 2018, Mr. Bizar was featured as one of the National Law Journal’s Winning Litigators, one of a select group of lawyers who won big victories for clients in high stake trials during the prior 18 months.
+In 2018 Mr. Bizar was featured as one of the National Law Journal’s Winning Litigators, one of a select group of lawyers who won big victories for clients in high-stake trials during the prior 18 months.
+In 2018, the Philadelphia Business Journal also named him among the Best of the Bar in the Business Litigation category.
 Mr. Bizar is a Fellow of the International Academy of Trial Lawyers and the American Bar Foundation, both invitation-only honorary organizations that use a rigorous vetting process to select legal professionals who have demonstrated outstanding skill and ability as well as a dedication to advancing justice within their own communities and promoting the rule of law internationally.
 He is listed in Benchmark Litigation’s Top 100 Trial Lawyers, The Best Lawyers in America, Best Lawyers in Philadelphia and Global Competition Review's Who's Who for antitrust law and is listed regularly on the Pennsylvania Super Lawyers and the Corporate Counsel Super Lawyers lists.
 In 2015, the National Law Journal recognized Mr. Bizar as a “Mergers & Acquisitions and Antitrust Trailblazer” and he was also included in the exclusive BTI Consulting 2015 and 2009 “Client Service All-Star” lists, which named a select group of litigators nationwide based solely on direct client feedback.

-Mr. Bizar is a frequent author and commentator regarding antitrust litigation in the chemicals, healthcare, pharmaceuticals and vitamin industries.
+Mr. Bizar is a frequent author and commentator regarding antitrust litigation in the chemicals, healthcare, pharmaceuticals, commercial agriculture, and vitamin industries.
 He is the author of Pennsylvania Motion Practice (ALM Press), now in its third edition.
-He has been featured in Bloomberg, Global Competition Review, Law360, Los Angeles Times, The Associated Press, Reuters, The Chicago Tribune, The Legal Intelligencer, The National Law Journal, The Philadelphia Business Journal, and other prominent legal publications as well as on the regional television program Law Journal TV.
+He has been featured in Bloomberg, Concurrences, Global Competition Review, Law360, Los Angeles Times, The Associated Press, Reuters, The Chicago Tribune, The Legal Intelligencer, The National Law Journal, The Philadelphia Business Journal, and other prominent legal publications as well as on the regional television program Law Journal TV.

 In the community, Mr. Bizar recently completed a two year term as President of the Philadelphia Bar Foundation, the charitable arm of the Philadelphia legal community whose mission is to ensure that the underprivileged have equal access to justice and publicly available services.
 He also just completed a two year term as a member of the Board of Governors of the Philadelphia Bar Association.
 A former chair of the Philadelphia Bar Association’s Federal Courts and State Civil Rules Committees, Mr. Bizar also serves as an investigative team member for its Commission on the Selection and Retention of Judges, which evaluates candidates for the state bench.
 He is a Member of the Columbia Law School’s Board of Visitors.